ABOUT THE SPECIES

-Fig. Description – Distribution range and the five biogeographic groups (BGUs) of the European wildcat (Felis silvestris silvestris) (Oliveira et al. 2018): eastern and Dinaric Alps (BGU1); Italian peninsula and Sicily (BGU2); central Germany (BGU3); France, Belgium, Luxembourg, Switzerland, and southwestern Germany (BGU4); Iberian Peninsula (BGU5); eastern Europe (Poland, Bulgaria and Hungary) and Scotland, samples with highly admixed/introgressed individuals, therefore not assigned to any specific BGU (ADM).
+In the figure, the distribution range of the European wildcat (Felis silvestris) adapted from the IUCN Red List of Threatened Species (version 2015.2) (https://www.iucnredlist.org/) and the five biogeographic groups (BGUs) (Oliveira et al. 2018) are shown: eastern and Dinaric Alps (BGU1); Italian peninsula and Sicily (BGU2); central Germany (BGU3); France, Belgium, Luxembourg, Switzerland, and southwestern Germany (BGU4); Iberian Peninsula (BGU5); eastern Europe (Poland, Bulgaria and Hungary) and Scotland, samples with highly admixed/introgressed individuals, therefore not assigned to any specific BGU (ADM)..

 Kery, M., Gardner, B., Stoeckle, T., Weber, D., & Royle, J. A. (2011).
 Use of spatial capture-recapture modeling and DNA data to estimate densities of elusive animals.
 Conservation Biology, 25(2), 356-364;

 Lozano, J., & Malo, A. F. (2012).
 Conservation of European wildcat (Felis silvestris) in Mediterranean environments: a reassessment of current threats.
 Mediterranean ecosystems: dynamics, management and conservation.
 Nova Science Publishers, Hauppauge, NY, 1-31;